IBM/continuous-delivery-tools/README.md

 - An **IBM Cloud API key** with the following IAM access permissions:
   - **Viewer** for the source Toolchain(s) being copied
   - **Editor** for create new Toolchains in the target region
+  - **Administrator** for other IBM Cloud service instances that have a tool integration with IAM service-to-service authorizations, such as Secrets Manager, Event Notifications, etc.
 - For Git Repos and Issue Tracking projects, Personal Access Tokens (PAT) for the source and destination regions are required, with the `api` scope.

 ## Install